Eurovision Song Contest 2021: False allegation of drug use

 During a green room segment in the final, Damiano David, lead singer of the Italian band Måneskin, was claimed by some online viewers on social media to be seen snorting a line of cocaine when leaned over a table, although there were no drugs in the footage and the singer was sitting away from the table, close to the Italian delegation members.
 In the band's press conference following their victory, Torbjörn Ek, a journalist working at the Swedish newspaper Aftonbladet, asked about the allegations, which David denied by suggesting that fellow member Thomas Raggi had broken a glass which David was picking up off the floor, going on to say "I don't use drugs, please guys, do not say that."
 The band later released a statement on their official Instagram account, stating: "We are really shocked about what some people are saying about Damiano doing drugs.
 We really are AGAINST drugs and we never used cocaine.
 We are ready to get tested, cause we got nothing to hide."
-The EBU released a statement the following day, stating that the band, their management and the Italian head of delegation had denied any allegation, and the singer in question, Damiano, requested to be tested the same night, but as testing could not be immediately organized, he would "take a voluntary drug test after arriving home."
+The EBU released a statement the following day, stating that the band, their management and the Italian head of delegation had denied any allegation, and the singer in question, Damiano, requested to be tested the same night, but as testing could not be immediately organized, he would "take a voluntary drug test after arriving home".
 It was also confirmed that "broken glass was found after an on site check".
-The allegation case was mostly forced in the French press and got even commented by the French foreign minister Jean-Yves Le Drian, but France Télévisions announced that they won't file any official charges, while in the Italian press, it was described as a social media joke that had gone too far and become fake news.
+The allegations were mostly covered by the French press and briefly commented on by the French foreign minister Jean-Yves Le Drian, but the French participating broadcaster France Télévisions announced that it wouldn't file any official charges, while in the Italian press, it was described as a social media joke that had gone too far and become fake news.

 On 24 May, the EBU released a statement confirming that no drug use took place in the green room during the final, following a negative drug test and inspection of all available footage.
 The EBU also expressed concern over "inaccurate speculation leading to fake news [that] has overshadowed the spirit and the outcome of the event and unfairly affected the band."

 Dutch televoting issues

-The EBU confirmed on 24 May that they had issues handling the Dutch televote in the final.
-Many people on social media complained about their votes not being counted and had only received their confirmation texts hours after the show.
-The EBU later confirmed to NOS that those votes were not counted due to a problem with the Dutch branch of the telecom provider T-Mobile, while clarifying that they had no authority over the issue.
-The Dutch televote, however, remains valid.
+The EBU confirmed on 24 May that it encountered issues regarding the Dutch televote in the final.
+Numerous Dutch viewers complained on social media about their votes not being counted and had only received their confirmation texts hours after the show.
+The EBU later confirmed to NOS that those votes were not counted due to a problem with the Dutch branch of the telecom provider T-Mobile, while clarifying that it had no authority over the issue.
+The Dutch televoting results, therefore, remained valid.